Frequently Asked Questions

 If you are a dual citizen with multiple passports

-There may be advantages to travelling on one type of passport over another.
+When it comes to student visas and foreign immigration processes, there may be advantages to travelling on one type of passport over another.
+However, Canadian dual citizens are now required to return to Canada on their Canadian passport.
 Please speak with a Study Abroad advisor early on in the program application process to discuss.

 If you are an international student without a Canadian passport